StyNW7/CalisFun-Backend/README.md

   - Example: Only Admin can manage questions, while Users can only access their own progress.

 - **Input Validation & Sanitization**
-  - Requests are validated with middleware to prevent malformed data.
   - Prevents SQL/NoSQL injections and invalid payloads.

 - **Secure Communication**